cachecashproject/go-cachecash/cmd/rangergen/README.md

 pass to `binary.Uvarint` for generation of both the integers themselves as data, as well as array lengths for array structure data.

+## Building/Running

+It's simplest to run `rangergen` as a part of `go run`, but you can optionally compile it as well:

+- `go run ./cmd/rangergen --help`
+or
+- `go install ./cmd/rangergen/... && rangergen --help`

+## Using

+`rangergen` will be used here -- see `Building/Running` for other methods of invocation.

+`rangergen` generates test and fuzz code along with its generated corpus.
+To suppress this; see the options.

+`rangergen` supports making parent directories if necessary.

+`rangergen definition.yaml path/prefix/to/file`

+Will generate:

+* `path/prefix/to/file.go` -- generated corpus
+* `path/prefix/to/file_test.go` -- test files that test randomized i/o through the system briefly
+* `path/prefix/to/file_fuzz.go` -- supporting tooling for
+  [go-fuzz](https://github.com/dvyukov/go-fuzz).
+Read go-fuzz's linked docs for more information.

+## Format

 Fields are specified in a YAML format that you can see here:

 ```yaml